As Promised, Trump Pulls the Plug on the Trans Pacific Partnership

 But some Republican lawmakers slammed the decision.
 Withdrawing from TPP, said Sen. John McCain (R-Ariz.) is a “serious mistake that will have lasting consequences for America’s economy and our strategic position in the Asia-Pacific region.”

 The White House website says that Trump is willing to negotiate “tough and fair agreements,” leaving the door open to another Asian trade deal down the line.
-But the president has made no public comments on his desire to revisit TPP, and his trade advisers — including his pick for Commerce Secretary, Wilbur Ross, and his nominee for U.S. Trade Representative, Robert Lighthizer — prefer crafting bilateral trade pacts with individual countries, which they see as being more beneficial for the United States.
+But the president has made no public comments on his desire to revisit TPP, and his trade advisers — including his pick for Commerce Secretary, Wilbur Ross, and his nominee for U.S. Trade Representative, Robert Lighthizer, who is promising an American first trade policy — prefer crafting bilateral trade pacts with individual countries, which they see as being more beneficial for the United States.

 That contrasts with Trump’s stance on NAFTA, which he had likewise threatened to pull out of, but will instead try to renegotiate.
 “We are going to start re-negotiating on NAFTA, on immigration and on security at the border,” Trump said Sunday at a swearing-in ceremony for his top White House advisers.